impulsado/wannaNotes/Writeups/HTB/Redeemer/00 - General.md

 # Thought process
-1. View running services with nmap.
+1. View running services with `nmap`.
 2. List database KEYS.
 3. Get the value of the KEY.